backslash-zero/42-Philosophers/README.md

 The fourth argument is used to pass arguments to the function, myThreadFun.

 ### pthread_detach
+its resources are automatically released back to the system without the need for another thread to join with the terminated thread

 ### pthread_join
 The pthread_join() function for threads is the equivalent of wait() for processes.
 A call to pthread_join blocks the calling thread until the thread with identifier equal to the first argument terminates.

 ### pthread_mutex_init

 ### pthread_mutex_destroy

 ### pthread_mutex_lock

 ### pthread_mutex_unlock